Project Kick-off Meeting

 That's all there is to the format.
 It's meant to be flexible.
 Refer to the info below on the various activities as you're building out the agenda before the session.
 We included some example agendas to help get you started, but the key to this play is customizing it to your team's needs.
 Make it your own, yo!

-By the end of the session, you might have a Confluence page that looks something like this.
+By the end of the kick-off meeting, you might have a Confluence page that looks something like this.

 Vision statement (10 min)